GDSC-IAU/Selection-Python/README.md

 ## Project Overview

-Your task is to create a Sentiment Analyzer program using reviews from either a movie, book, or game that you like.
-You can use whatever method you please to scrape data from the internet.
-The final submission should be a jupyter notebook analyzing the reviews of the movie, book, or game you chose.
+Your task is to create a Sentiment Analyzer program using reviews from the given data in this repository

 An example of a sentiment analyzer can be found [here](https://github.com/Radwan-Albahrani/Sentiment-Analyzer).